curlytag

 Development

-This project uses Vite+ for formatting (Oxfmt), linting (Oxlint), and commit hooks.
+This project uses Vite+ for formatting (Oxfmt and ESLint Stylistic), linting (Oxlint), browser tests (Vitest and Playwright), and commit hooks.

 Open the project in VS Code and select “Reopen in Container”.
 The container will automatically: